SUBMISSIONS ARE CLOSED.

 How do I enter a book?

-Books must be submitted by publishers (not individuals).
+Books must be submitted by publishers, not individuals – except in the case of self published books (see below).
 Please send four copies of each book to:

 Fen Coles/Little Rebels Children’s Book Award